simpleinvoices/si4win/ReadMe.txt

-#summary ReadMe.txt included in the SI For Windows package

 =Simple Invoices For Windows=

 Simple Invoices For Windows is a combination of the simple invoices web app and a custom portable webserver.
 Simple Invoices For Windows will allow you to use or just try Simple Invoices without having to own or configure a webserver.
 Simple Invoices For Windows doesn't require you to install it to your computer, once unzipped you can move the SimpleInvoices folder anyplace on your computer or even to a USB drive to take with you to another computer.

-This Windows based version of Simple Invoices is maintained by John McLaren at http://TeamMC.cc/SimpleInvoices  -  john@teammc.cc
+This Windows based version of Simple Invoices is maintained by John McLaren at http://JohnsCS.com/SimpleInvoices  -  john@johnscs.com

-Support may be offered by emailing John or by visiting the Simple Invoices forum at http://www.simpleinvoices.org
+Support may be offered by emailing John or by visiting the Simple Invoices Google+ community at

 ==Limitations & Special Considerations:==